Mykonos and Santorini are two of the most famous Greek islands, and especially during the high season can be very crowded.

 Santa Maria: Santa Maria beach starts quite shallow – which is great for children (!) and then gently gets deeper.
 There are a few beach bars and restaurants and even some water sports available for rental.
-It is close to Naoussa and it is served by a bus service.
+It is close to Naoussa, and a bus serves it.
 Maybe it isn’t ideal for the peak season if you are looking for a quiet and relaxing place!

-Golden Beach: This is one of my favourite beaches but perhaps I am a little biased as I have spent some lovely summers there!
+Golden Beach: This is one of my favourite beaches, but perhaps I am a little biased as I have spent some lovely summers there!
 It has deep blue waters, golden sands and the beautiful Cycladic landscape!
 Also, there, you will enjoy from coffee to cocktails at the beach and from sandwiches to romantic dinners!
-If you are a surfer don’t miss this location.
-One of the best places for wind-surf and amazing wind!!
+If you are a surfer, don’t miss this location.
+One of the best places for wind-surf and incredible wind!!

 Monastiri: Lovely beach, well organised with shallow and clear water and it is ideal for families!
-You can follow the rocky path (around 20′) toward the boats and you will find a peaceful cove beach that is not organized and that is nude friendly.
+You can follow the rocky path (around 20′) toward the boats, and you will find a peaceful cove beach that is not organised, and that is nude friendly.

 Faragas: The lovely setting and the clear, light blue water makes this beach to be high on my personal list.
-It has a nice beach restaurant, where you can have lunch or simply refreshments.
+It has a lovely beach restaurant where you can have lunch or refreshments.

-Protected from the north wind which is quite common in Paros island.
+It is protected from the north wind which is quite common in Paros island

 Now, the other big question comes to our mind.